Red Bull Racing: 2010 season

 In the final race at Abu Dhabi, Sebastian Vettel won the race and the Formula One Drivers' Championship.
 Red Bull finished the year with a total of 9 Grand Prix victories with five going to Sebastian Vettel and four going to Mark Webber.
 Red Bull claimed a total of 15 pole positions with 10 going to Vettel and five going to Webber.
 The team scored six fastest laps three scored by Vettel and three scored by Webber.
-Horner also praised the sportsmanship of both drivers stating that they conducted themselves in a well orderly and mannered fashion.
+Horner also praised the sportsmanship of both drivers, stating that they conducted themselves in a well-ordered and mannered fashion.